fourier-space/Computing-2-Applications/javascript-basics/README.md

 parseInt("010", 2); // 2
 ```

-You may noticed eariler that, a special value called `NaN` (short for "Not a Number") is returned if the string is non-numeric：
+You may noticed earlier that, a special value called `NaN` (short for "Not a Number") is returned if the string is non-numeric：
 ```javascript
 parseInt("zeroonezero", 10); // NaN
 Math.sin("0"); // 0